-You are eligible for a Disability Pension if you have 15 Service Credits, have reached age 50 and you become totally and permanently disabled while working in Covered Employment.
+You are eligible for a Disability Pension if you have at least 180 months (15 years) of Service Credit, have reached age 50 and become totally and permanently disabled while working in Covered Employment.
+In determining your eligibility for a Disability Pension, Past Service Credit is counted as Service Credit when calculating whether you have 180 months of Service Credit.
 There is a six-month waiting period between the date when you first stop working due to total and permanent disability and the date when your Disability Pension can begin.
 If the Pension Fund receives your application more than nine months after you stop working in Covered Employment, your Disability Pension will not commence before the first day of the month after your application is received by the Board.

-You are considered totally and permanently disabled if you submit to the Board a Social Security Administration Disability Notice of Award showing that you are totally and permanently disabled and that your disability was found to have commenced while you were working in Covered Employment.
+You are considered totally and permanently disabled if you submit to the Board a Social Security Administration Disability Notice of Award1 showing that you are totally and permanently disabled and that your disability was found to have commenced while you were working in Covered Employment.
 The Social Security Administration classifies your disability as total and permanent if it sets your review for continuing eligibility for payments no less frequently than once every seven years, but no more frequently than once every five years.